How does Medical Abortion, aka the Abortion Pill work

 The combination method requires one Mifepristone pill followed by four Misoprostol pills 36 to 48 hours later.

 If Mifepristone is not available, Misoprostol can be taken on its own.
-This method is slightly less effective when taking Misoprostol alone.
-Twelve pills are to be taken within twelve hours for every 3 hours is the recommended procedure to follow.
+However, this method is slightly less effective when taking Misoprostol alone.
+Twelve pills are to be taken within twelve hours every 3 hours is the recommended procedure.

 Misoprostol causes cramping and bleeding to empty the uterus.
-It can feel like a heavy period, and it’s not uncommon to pass large blood clots during the process.
+As a result, it can feel like a heavy period, and it’s not uncommon to pass large blood clots during the process.

-Side effects can include diarrhea and vomiting, tiredness, mild fever or chills, headaches, and dizziness.
+Side effects can include diarrhea, vomiting, tiredness, mild fever or chills, headaches, and dizziness.
 To ease pain and discomfort, some of the following may help.
-Staying at home or in a comfortable space when taking the pills, taking ibuprofen or painkillers before the procedure, having a hot bath or shower, and ensuring a friend or family member present to help reassure and comfort you.
+For example, staying at home or in a comfortable space when taking the pills, taking ibuprofen or painkillers before the procedure, having a hot bath or shower, and ensuring a friend or family member present to help reassure and comfort you.

 Have an emergency plan in place for any potential complications

 Urgent medical advice will need to be sought if you experience excess heavy bleeding.
 Suppose more than two pads are filled per hour for 2 hours.
 Intense pain, continuous vomiting, and a fever higher than 38 degrees Celsius persist for longer than 12 hours.

 What happens next?